trema/GEC13/hello_trema/hello_trema.md

 * Connects a <b>virtual switch (dpid = 0xabc)</b> to the controller
 * The controller outputs `"Hello 0xabc!"`
-* Virtual switch definition is in `hello-switch.conf`
+* Virtual switch is defined in `hello-switch.conf`

 <!SLIDE small>